EMI options: Top 10 mistakes uncovered on an exit – and how to avoid them

 Here are ten issues that we most commonly see when carrying out due diligence on EMI options just before a company sale (Sale), and some tips for avoiding them.

 1. Options granted too close to the sale

-Options can’t qualify as EMI options if they are granted when there are arrangements in place for a Sale.
-Therefore, there comes a point in the lead up to a Sale when granting EMI options is no longer viable.
-“Arrangements" here is wide, and even includes an understanding that isn’t legally enforceable.
+Options can’t qualify as EMI options if they are granted when there are arrangements in place for a Sale, so, there comes a point in the lead up to a Sale when granting EMI options is no longer viable.
+“Arrangements” here is wide, and even includes an understanding that isn’t legally enforceable.
 Pinpointing this moment will not always be clear cut and requires a careful examination by advisers of the stage reached in discussions with the prospective buyer.